Dinesh Chandra Sen: Early life and family

 Sen was born to Ishwar Chandra Sen and Rupalata Devi, in the village of Suapur (in present-day Dhaka District, Bangladesh).
 His mother's family was from Bogjuri in Manikganj District.
 Hiralal Sen was a cousin on that side.
 His grandson Samar Sen was a noted Bengali poet.

 Education and career

-In 1882, he passed his university entrance examination from Jagannath University in Dhaka.
+In 1882, he passed his university entrance examination from Jagannath College in Dhaka.
 In 1885, he passed his F.A. examination from Dhaka College.
-He passed his B.A. examination with Honours in English literature in 1889 as a private student.
-In 1891, he became the headmaster of the Victoria School in Comilla.
+He passed his B.A. examination with honours in English literature in 1889.
+In 1891, he became the headmaster of the Victoria School (which was later uplifted to Victoria College) in Comilla.
 During 1909–13, he was a Reader in the newly founded Department of Bengali Language and Literature of the University of Calcutta.
 In 1913, he became the Ramtanu Lahiri Research Fellow in the same department.
 In 1921, the University of Calcutta conferred on him the Doctorate of Literature in recognition of his work.
 In 1931, he received the Jagattarini gold medal for his contribution to the Bengali literature.
 He retired from service in 1932.